 1/3 participated in Operation Prairie I, an attempt to deter infiltration and to provide security for the Navy's MCB 10 (Mobile Construction Battalion, aka "SeaBees" - the Navy's engineers) who were upgrading the airstrip.

 They dug in on and around the airfield, and sent out patrols to about 6,000 meters.
-(The assumption was that the largest NVA weapons would be 120mm mortars with a maximum range of 5,700 meters.
-As we later learned, they had much more powerful weapons in their inventory.)
+The assumption by the command was that the largest NVA weapons would be 120mm mortars with a maximum range of 5,700 meters.
+As we later learned, they had much more powerful weapons in their inventory.

 1/3 then brought in their command post and a reserve company.
 Artillery support was provided by Bravo Battery, 1st Battalion, 13th Marines, reinforced with two 155 mm howitzers and two "4-Deuces" (4.2 inch mortars).